Create a Website Account - Manage notification subscriptions, save form progress and more.

 Every person engaged or intending to engage in any calling, business, occupation or profession in whole or in part, within the limits of the Town of Bluffton, South Carolina, is required to pay an annual license tax for the privilege of doing business and obtain a business license.

-Business licenses are renewed annually.
-All licenses expire December 31st of the calendar year.
-Renewal notices are mailed out in January, and the due date is no later than April 15th.
-All payments that are received April 16th or thereafter are considered late and a 5% per month penalty will be charged.
+Business licenses are renewed annually, with the business fiscal year being May 1 to April 30.
+All licenses expire on April 30th of each year.
+Renewal notices are mailed out in February, and the due date is no later than April 30th.
+All payments that are received after April 30th are considered late and a 5% per month penalty will be charged.

 We accept credit cards, checks and cash.